Joginder Nagar Valley: Baba Balakrupi Temple (2km)

 This temple is situated in Garoru village which is also called as Balakrupi after this temple.
 (The name "Balakrupi" which means "Incarnation as a Male Child" was given to Lord Balak Nath who according to an ancient belief was the re-incarnation of Lord Kartikeya, the son of Lord Shiva.

 Balkarupi temple which is 2 km from Jogindernagar is a very ancient.
 Baba Balak Nath who is one of the 9 "Nathas" and 84 "Sidhas" is one of the most prominent deities of North Indian states of Himachal Pradesh and Punjab.
 A small temple of Baba Balak Nath is situated at the very courtyard of every Hindu house of Himachal Pradesh.

-An annual fair is held here at Balakrupi on every Saturday of a particular month.
+Every year twice local fair is held here at Balakrupi on every Saturday of a particular month.
 In Balakrupi temple a special tradition of cutting down the hair of 2 and half-year-old child known as Mundan Sanskar’ is done.